Naftali Bennett: Israeli–Palestinian conflict

 According to Israeli journalist Anshel Pfeffer, those who have worked with Bennett have privately said that much of his rhetoric is for electioneering purposes, and he is in fact more moderate than believed.
-In spite of his expressed right-wing views against a Palestinian state, while engaged in coalition negotiations for a unity government with Yair Lapid and other party leaders following the 2021 Knesset election, during which he was offered the prime ministership, Bennett agreed to a policy of not annexing any territory in the West Bank and to not build any new settlements while being prime minister in a potential unity government.
+Despite his expressed right-wing views against a Palestinian state, while engaged in coalition negotiations for a unity government with Yair Lapid and other party leaders following the 2021 Knesset election, during which he was offered the prime ministership, Bennett agreed to a policy of not annexing any territory in the West Bank and to not build any new settlements while being prime minister in a potential unity government.

 In October 2023, during the Gaza war, he expressed support for Israel's total blockade of the Gaza Strip, saying "I'm not going to feed electricity to my enemies."
 In the interview with U.K.-based Sky News, Bennett was asked: "What about those Palestinians who are in hospital on life support and babies in incubators that will have to be turned off because Israelis have cut the power to Gaza?"
 Bennett replied: "Are you seriously keep on asking me about Palestinian civilians?
 What's wrong with you?
 Have you not seen what's happened?
 We're fighting Nazis....
 When the U.K., Great Britain, was fighting the Nazis during World War II, no one asked what's going on in Dresden."

 Following the beginning of the Israeli invasion of the Gaza Strip, Bennett advised against a direct ground invasion and occupation of major cities, but rather for Israel to create buffer zones and conduct sporadic ground raids against isolated pockets of Hamas militants.
 He believes that this is the best plan that would drain Hamas's resources while it protects Gazan civilians and prevents the collapse of the Israeli economy.

+In July 2026, Bennett stated that under his leadership, a future Israeli government would formally declare Qatar an enemy state, characterizing the country as a major financier of Hamas and alleging it was responsible for the casualties and abductions during the 7 October attacks.
+(Note: In the late 2010s and early 2020s, Israeli officials pushed Qatar to back Hamas, particularly by allowing large quantities of financial aid transferred by Qatar to the organization.)
+He further alleged that Qatar funds Iran's Islamic Revolutionary Guard Corps based on intelligence he received during his premiership, and described the Al Jazeera Media Network as a global influence campaign aimed at undermining Israel.
+In response, Qatar accused Bennett of spreading falsehoods for political gain, adding that this is not the first time Bennett has attacked Qatar to score political points at home, that the country's activities in Gaza were carried out in full coordination with Israel and had helped secure the release of Israeli hostages, and that the Israeli politicians who criticize Qatar should instead focus on addressing their own domestic challenges.